Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 The Portobello Bookshop, Edinburgh- Portobello owner Jack Clark told The Boookseller: "It's been extremelly tough deciding the right path, with so little guidance or clear narrative from the government."
 The online shop has also had to close, but girft cards can still be purchased.

 The Ullapool Bookshop, Ullapool- The bookshop is temporarily closed but the online shop is still open.

-Griffin Books, Penarth- The shop is now closd, however they are also offering orders over the phone and email.
-They are hand delivering in the local area or will post anywhere.
+Griffin Books, Penarth- The shop is now closed to the public, however they are taking orders over the phone (029 2070 6455), email and on socail media.
+They are hand delivering in the local area for free or will post anywhere.

 Indie publishers selling direct to readers: